AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/05-Learning/05-Learning.markdown

 $$

 <!-- So, we want to know in which direction to go.
 We know that the derivative tell us the value we should change, but do not tell us in which direction.
 We use the Taylor series to solve this problem. -->
 Why is computing $f(x+e)$ such a thing?
 Well, neural network is about making prediction / regression, and learning is about determining which changes in the weights and biased makes the network perform better, which is indirectly expressed with $f(x+e)$.
-If $f$ is our loss function, we would like to change weights and biased in such a way that $f(x+e)$ is closer to 0 than $f(x)$.
+If $f$ is our loss function, we would like to change weights and biases in such a way that $f(x+e)$ is closer to 0 than $f(x)$.

 If we know $f(x)$ and we search for $f(x+e)$ to be less than $f(x)$, so we should changes the parameters of the network to follow a descending slope of $f$.